Best CRM Software Providers 2019 - Reviews, Pricing & Features

 - Help Desk Software – Software that helps companies provide support by creating tickets that can be assigned to agents who engage with customers through email, web chat, social media, or telephone.

 Freshsales CRM enables users to track leads, monitor deals, and run sales campaigns.
-Prices range from $19-$65/user/month.
+Annual pricing ranges from $12 to $79/month.
 View Profile

-Salesforce is a CRM platform that allows users to utilize customer information for their business growth.
-Prices range from $25 to $300/user/month.
+Salesforce is a CRM platform that enables businesses to manage all aspects of customer relations.
+Prices range from $24–$300+ per user, per year.
 View Profile